Michael Meaker: Coaching

-He now runs the No.1 Football Academy at the David Lloyd Westbury Health Club in Bristol.
+Meaker now runs the No.1 Football Academy at the David Lloyd Westbury Health Club in Bristol.

 In his time at Yate Town, Meaker was both registered as a player and was also assistant manager for the first team.

 From 2015 to 2018, he had the same role at Taunton Town.
 As of season 2021-22 is still a player-coach at the same club.

 In September 2018, Meaker joined Truro City as assistant manager to Leigh Robinson; he was also registered as a player, being listed as a substitute for the 5–0 defeat to Stockport County in the FA Trophy on 12 January 2019.
 Both Robinson and Meaker departed the club in March 2019.